Betterment/with_transactional_lock/README.md

 Additionally, this gem does not use a try-based approach to lock acquisition.
-It will wait until the lock can be acquired instead of immediately returning false and forcing the application code manage retry behavior.
+It will wait until the lock can be acquired instead of immediately returning false and forcing the application code to manage retry behavior.
 Additionally, by waiting in line for locks that cannot be immediately acquired, you get fairness in the acquisition sequence.